 Every operating system- whether it is Windows, Mac, Linux, or Android, has a core program called a Kernel which acts as the ‘boss’ for the whole system.
 It is the heart of the OS!
-The Kernel is nothing but a computer program which controls everything else.
+The Kernel is nothing but a computer program that controls everything else.
 Anything that happens on the computer goes through it.
-In this post, we will discuss what is a Kernel in an OS, and the different types of Kernels.
+In this post, we will discuss what a kernel is in an OS and the different types of Kernels.

 What is a Kernel in OS

 Now that we know that it’s a core program in the OS, one should also know it is also the first program that loads after the bootloader.
 It then does all the talking between the hardware and the software or applications.
 So if you launch a program, the user interface sends a request to Kernel.
 The Kernel then sends a request to the CPU, Memory to assign processing power, memory, and other things so the application can run smoothly in the front end.

 You can imagine Kernel as a translator.
 It converts input/output requests from software into an instruction set for the CPU and GPU.
 In simple words, its a layer between the software and the hardware which makes everything possible.
 The kernel manages the following:

 User processes can access kernel-space only through the use of system calls.
 If a program tries to access it directly, it will result in a fault.

 The kernel also protects the hardware.
 If there is no protection, any program will be able to carry out any task on the computer, including crashing your computer, corrupting data, etc.

 In modern-day computers, security is implemented on the hardware level.
 For example, Windows will not load drivers which are not from a trusted source and certified using a signature.
 Secure Boot and Trusted Boot are classic examples.